nicolasgoutaland/GONMarkupParser/README.md

 ````

 ###Creating a new GONMarkup subclass
-You can add a custom markup by subclassing __GONMarkup__ or __GONAttributedMarkup__ classes.
+You can add a custom markup by subclassing __GONMarkup__  class.
-__GONMarkup__ is for simple markups,  __GONAttributedMarkup__ add support for attributes.

-Adding a new markup by subclassing is useful if you want to reuse your markups between several projets, or addto implement more complex behavior.
+Adding a new markup by subclassing is useful if you want to reuse your markups between several projets, or to implement more complex behavior.
 When subclassing, you have access to a shared object, allowing you to persists data and share it between each markup handling.

 For examples, have a look a currently defined markups ;)
 See __GONMarkupList__ and __GONMarkupListItem__ for an implementation using shared context.